 The Foundation was established in 1965 under the auspices of the Council of the University and in association with the Australian Elizabethan Theatre Trust.
 The Board of Governors is made up of an equal number of members representing the University and the Trust, and a Chairman appointed by the University.
-The Chairman of the Board is Mr H. F. Heath, Member of Council of the University of New South Wales.
-The Executive Member of the Board is Emeritus Professor Robert Quentin.
+The Chairman of the Board is Dr H. F. Heath, Member of Council of the University of New South Wales.